 About the records

-While the series roughly covers the period 1870-1930, the dates of the books for each gaol vary.
+While the series roughly cover the period 1870-1930, the dates of the books for each gaol and function varies.
 Please note that photographs were not taken of every prisoner admitted to gaol in New South Wales within the period.

 - Albury (1876-1929) NRS 1966